ihchoi12/inho-note.github.io/_posts/2021-06-12-User-Defined-Cloud.md

 ### How can the provider achieve user's specification?
 - Idea: to develop HW and SW layers in a fine-grained way and put them together on demand from users

+# Question
+- So, does UDC mean that the user will be assigned with the resources as he specifies execlusively?
+No sharing?
+- Storage units, computation units, etc. must be shared.
+Then how it can solve the security issues?
+- Also, how can it be used on-demand?
+If the resources are used by one user execlusively, its not on-dmeand already, isn't it?

 ##### References
 [1] https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s02-zhang.pdf
 [2] https://www.youtube.com/watch?v=bd-06tw769o